semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 ---
-description: This guide describes how to configure a self hosted agent and the various different configuration options.
+description: This guide describes how to configure a self-hosted agent and the various different configuration options.
 ---

-# Configuring a Self Hosted Agent
+# Configuring a self-hosted agent

 The agent can be configured in two ways:

 - command line arguments
 - configuration file, using the `--config-file /path/to/config.yaml` parameter

-Both ways can be used at the same, but command line arguments take precedence over the configuration file.
+Both ways can be used at the same time, but command line arguments take precedence over the configuration file.

 ## Available configuration parameters